-Letters of a Hermann, MO, newspaperman to his wife as he traveled to St. Louis, Ohio, Pennsylvania, and New York selling subscriptions to his papers.
+The papers contain letters of a Hermann, Missouri, newspaperman to his wife as he traveled to St. Louis, Ohio, Pennsylvania, and New York selling subscriptions to his papers.
 Also included is a biographical sketch of Muhl and a translation of the letters from German to English, done by the donor.

 Nahm-Mueller Family, Photographs, 1880s-1920s, (C1798)